TimoBechtel/settings-ui/README.md

 ### CSS

-Settings-UI comes with a some basic styling.
+Settings-UI comes with some basic styling.
 Not required, but you could install it like so:

 #### Using a bundler